SharePoint/sp-dev-docs/docs/sp-add-ins/publish-sharepoint-add-ins.md

 ---
 title: Publish SharePoint Add-ins
-description: Decide where to publish your SharePoint Add-ins. ms.date: 11/02/2017 ms.prod: sharepoint
+description: Decide where to publish your SharePoint Add-ins. ms.date: 10/16/2019 ms.prod: sharepoint
 localization_priority: Priority
 ---

 # Publish SharePoint Add-ins

 You've finished developing your SharePoint Add-in—the final step is to make it available to your users.
-You can do this by publishing the add-in to AppSource (formerly Office Store) and making it available within SharePoint.
+You can do this by publishing the add-in to one of the following:

-- **AppSource** Publish your add-in to AppSource to make it publically available, so that it can be acquired by users of any SharePoint deployment.
+- **AppSource** - Publish your add-in to AppSource to make it publically available, so that it can be acquired by users of any SharePoint deployment.

-- **An internal organization add-in catalog** Publish your add-in to an internal organization add-in catalog, hosted on your SharePoint deployment, to make it available to users who access that SharePoint deployment.
+- **An internal organization add-in catalog** - Publish your add-in to an internal organization add-in catalog, hosted on your SharePoint deployment, to make it available to users who access that SharePoint deployment.

 For information about how to package your add-in for publication by using Visual Studio 2012, see [Publish SharePoint Add-ins by using Visual Studio](publish-sharepoint-add-ins-by-using-visual-studio.md).

 ## Publishing to AppSource

-To publish an add-in to AppSource, you must first [register as a Microsoft developer](https://developer.microsoft.com/en-us/store/register).
+To publish an add-in to AppSource, you must first [open a developer account](docs.microsoft.com/office/dev/store/open-a-developer-account).

-When you upload an add-in to AppSource for publication, there is an approval process that Microsoft performs.
-For example, it checks that the add-in is free of viruses, whether the add-in manifest markup is valid and complete and verifies that any SharePoint solution packages (.wsp files) that you included in the add-in do not contain elements that aren't allowed, or SharePoint features with a scope that is broader than web.
+When you upload an add-in to AppSource for publication, Microsoft performs a validation check.
+For example, it checks that the add-in is free of viruses and that the add-in manifest markup is valid and complete, and verifies that any SharePoint solution packages (.wsp files) that you included in the add-in do not contain elements that aren't allowed, or SharePoint features with a scope that is broader than web.
 The package is also inspected for objectionable content.
-If the add-in package passes verification, it's wrapped into a file and signed by Microsoft.
+If the add-in package passes validation, it's wrapped into a file and signed by Microsoft.

-When you upload your add-in for publication on AppSource, you can choose the terms of the license you want to offer users when they download it.
-Use this add-in license to decide:

-- Whether you are offering your add-in for free, trial, or for purchase.
-- Whether your add-in can be acquired on a per-user or site basis.

-SharePoint does not enforce license terms for add-in usage.
-Instead, it provides a licensing framework that lets you include code logic in your add-in to enforce whatever licensing restrictions you choose.
-For example, you can include code logic in your add-in that enables users to access certain add-in features if they have a paid license, but not if they have a trial license.
-For more information, see [License your Office and SharePoint Add-ins](https://docs.microsoft.com/en-us/office/dev/store/license-your-add-ins).
+> [!NOTE]
+> Pricing model management is not supported for Office marketplace products.
+Existing paid products that migrated from Seller Dashboard will need to move to a SaaS model or be made free by July 2020.
+For details, see [Moving from paid to free add-ins](https://docs.microsoft.com/office/dev/store/moving-from-paid-to-free-addins).
+You can monetize your add-in through the Microsoft Commercial Marketplace; for details, see [Monetize your add-in](https://docs.microsoft.com/office/dev/store/monetize-addins-through-microsoft-commercial-marketplace).

 ## Publishing to an add-in catalog